 Contain, corral and protect your animals using a durable and strong building material that won’t harm them or the environment.
-Recycled plastic lumber by Bedford Technology does just that.
+Bedford Technology’s recycled plastic lumber fences for animals and equine applications do just that.
 Whether you’re looking to transport or provide shelter for your animals, choose a product that can handle whatever Mother Nature or your animals can throw at it.

 Large Animal Containment System Building Materials

 Traditional wood, metal and PVC are familiar building materials for all types of large animal and equine projects.
 However, recycled plastic lumber is a great alternative that is low-maintenance, cost-effective and safer for the animals and the environment.
-Let’s explore these materials and their characteristics in more detail.
+Let’s explore the characteristics of our plastic lumber fences for animals and equine applications in more detail.

 Recycled Plastic Lumber